Atwa-a/Vivid-Events/README.md

 # Project: Vivid Events

-**Vivid Events** is a Laravel-based event management and showcase web application developed for the Advanced Web Programming (CHT2520) module at the University of Huddersfield.
+**Vivid Events** is a Laravel-based event management and showcase web application.
 This project demonstrates how to create a single-table, database-driven web application using Laravel’s MVC architecture, Blade templating engine, and essential Laravel features like Eloquent ORM and route controllers.

 The application simulates a real-world event management company by enabling an administrator to manage a variety of event types.
 It features a structured and clean interface that adheres to good design practices and usability principles for desktop viewing.